TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 **Type:** `string` <br/>
 **Options:**
 - `fs` to use file system storage type;
 - `db` to use the portal's main database.
-In the `db` is selected as a storage type, the portal application will create appropriate structure in the database that is used to store the portal's metadata during [the bootstrap process]({{< ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/bootstrapping-portal.md" >}});
+If the `db` is selected as a storage type, the portal application will create appropriate structure in the database that
 - `s3` to use S3 volume for storing the portal assets.

 **Description**: Defines which type of storage to use for the portal's CMS assets.
 Not required.
 If it is not specified, the default value is `fs`.